 Joseph Oliveto has served as our President and Chief Executive Officer since March 2017 and as a member of our Board since July 2017.
 Prior to becoming our President and Chief Executive Officer, Mr. Oliveto served as a consultant to the company from 2016 to March 2017.
 Mr. Oliveto served as Chief Executive Officer at Galleon Pharmaceuticals, Inc. from July 2015 to June 2016.
-From June 2008 to June 2014, Mr. Oliveto was at Chelsea Therapeutics International, Ltd., where he held various roles, including serving as President and Chief Executive Officer and a member of the board of directors from January 2014 to June 2014, overseeing the company's sale to Lundbeck, Inc., following which he served as an Executive Advisor from July 2014 to July 2015.
+From June 2008 to June 2014, Mr. Oliveto was at Chelsea Therapeutics International, Ltd., where he held various roles, including those serving as President and Chief Executive Officer and a member of the board of directors from January 2014 to June 2014, overseeing the company's sale to Lundbeck, Inc., following which he served as an Executive Advisor from July 2014 to July 2015.
 Mr. Oliveto received his B.A. degree in Chemistry and his M.B.A. degree from Rutgers University.
 We believe that Mr. Oliveto's significant experience in the areas of drug development, commercialization and manufacturing as well as business development, qualifies him to serve on our Board.

 Debra K. Liebert has served as a member of our Board since June 2015.
-Ms. Liebert served as a Principal of Domain Associates, LLC, a healthcare venture capital firm with an exclusive focus on life sciences, from 2007 to December 2019, and as a Managing Director from January 2014 to December 2019.
-Ms. Liebert previously served in various positions at CancerVax Corporation, Atairgin Technologies and Trega Biosciences.
+Ms. Liebert served as a Principal of Domain Associates, LLC, a healthcare venture capital firm with an exclusive focus on life sciences, from 2007 to December 2013, and as a Managing Director from January 2014 to December 2019.
+Currently, Ms. Liebert is an independent consultant to biopharma companies and serves as Chair on Board of Directors of Mispro Biotech Services and as Chief Development Officer for Transposon Therapeutics, Inc. Previously, Ms. Liebert served in various positions at CancerVax Corporation, Atairgin Technologies and Trega Biosciences.
 Ms. Liebert received her B.S. degree in chemistry from Clarion University, her M.S. degree in pharmacology/toxicology from Duquesne University, and her M.B.A degree from University of California, Los Angeles.
-We believe that Ms. Liebert's over 35 years of scientific, strategic and management experience in the healthcare industry qualifies her to serve on our Board.
+We believe that Ms. Liebert's over 40 years of scientific, strategic and management experience in the healthcare industry qualifies her to serve on our Board.

 Richard Pasternak, MD has served as a member of our Board since November 2019.
-He is currently a Clinical Professor at the Weill Cornell Medical College.
+He retired as a Clinical Professor at the Weill Cornell Medical College.
 In 2019, Dr. Pasternak retired from Cerenis Therapeutics (now ABIONYX Pharma), a French publicly-traded company focused on developing treatments for cardiovascular diseases, where he served since 2011, most recently as Chief Executive Officer and Chair of the Board of Directors.
 He previously served as Vice President, Head of Cardiovascular Clinical Research, and Head of Global Scientific Affairs and Scientific Leadership, at Merck & Co. from 2004 to 2010.
 Prior to joining Merck & Co., he was the Director of Preventive Cardiology and Cardiac Rehabilitation at Massachusetts General Hospital, and an Associate Professor of Medicine at Harvard Medical School.
-Dr. Pasternak also serves on the Boards of Anthos Therapeutics and Magenta Medical Ltd. He previously served on the Boards of Essentialis Therapeutics and Haptocure Ltd., as well as several nonprofit organizations.
+Dr. Pasternak also serves on the Board of Anthos Therapeutics.
+He previously served on the Boards of Essentialis Therapeutics, Magenta Medical LTD, and Haptocure Ltd., as well as several nonprofit organizations.
+He is a Venture Partner of Eckuity.
 He was also previously a senior advisor to Bay City Capital and Bridge Medicines.
 Dr. Pasternak received his BA and MD from Yale University, and completed his medical and cardiology training at Massachusetts General Hospital.
 We believe Dr. Pasternak's clinical, industry and management experience, including his experience serving on public company boards of directors, qualifies him to serve on our Board.